Once for All

 Overcoming Ignorance

-One big reason people do not receive more from God is because they do not even know what God has given to us.
-The Holy Spirit has been given to us to open our understanding through revelation.
+One big reason people do not receive more from God is because we do not even know what God has given to us.

 And we have received God’s Spirit (not the world’s spirit), so we can know the wonderful things God has freely given us.
 1 Corinthians 2:12 (NLT)

-The Bible teaches us that it is God’s will to heal.
-It is his very nature, as revealed in Exodus 15:26.
-Jesus confirmed this truth through his actions and words.
-When the leper asked Jesus to heal him, if he were willing, our Lord responded: “I am willing.”
-(Luke 5:12-13) The woman with internal bleeding was healed by touching Jesus’ garment, without his even consciously willing it.
+The woman with internal bleeding was healed by touching Jesus’ garment, without his even consciously willing it.
 When our faith connects with God’s provision, healing flows.
 Jesus already paid for our healing on the cross.
-Why should we not expect him to give us what he paid for?
+Certainly he wants us to have it!

 The Gospel of Matthew reveals that unbelief is a hindrance to our receiving anything from God.